RadimBaca/SQLart/articles/Greatest_per_group/README.md

 FROM customer c1
 WHERE id in (1, 10, 100, 1001);
 ```
 Even though the sequential scan is inevitable, this variant is still slightly faster than the window function variant.
 However, it performs unindexed nested-loop join; therefore, the query time grows linearly with the size of the intermediate result (the number of customers found).
+Therefore, the existence of an index on `customer.countryId` attribute is highly desired to choose the query plan with nested-loop join.